 - See biodiversity (count of species suitable to an area) maps, now and in the future

 - Create regionally-focused reports on the future of climate change and biodiversity

 Edgar is part of the JCU Tropical Data hub, an open portal enabling researchers to submit information relating to the tropics in an open and collaborative way.
 The Edgar site provides users with access to projected environmental suitability maps for Australian bird species under various climate change scenarios.

-The Climate + Weather Science Laboratory (CWSLab) provides an integrated platform of tools and resources that assists scientific collaboration and information-sharing in Australian climate and weather research..
-The CWSLab offers Australian researchers: access to climate and weather modelling software products; an extensive data library; new research, analysis and visualisation tools; and a platform for sharing experiments and results across the research community.
+The Climate Science Data-enhanced Virtual Laboratory (Climate DeVL) provides an integrated platform of tools and resources that assists scientific collaboration and information-sharing in Australian climate and weather research.
+The Climate DeVL offers Australian researchers: access to climate and weather modelling software products; an extensive data library; new research, analysis and visualisation tools; and a platform for sharing experiments and results across the research community.

 AURIN is a national collaboration delivering e-research infrastructure to empower better decisions for Australia's urban settlements and their future development.
 The AURIN Workbench delivers researchers with access to diverse data from multiple sources, and facilitates data integration and data interrogation using open source e-research tools.

-A web-based platform, aimed at biologists, for processing and analysing genomics data using Galaxy and other tools.
+A web-based platform, aimed at biologists, for processing and analysing genomics and metabolomics data, using distributed national compute.

-The Genomics Virtual Laboratory takes the IT out of Bioinformatics.
-It lets Biologists use a suite of genomics analysis tools including:
+Galaxy Australia takes the IT out of bioinformatics.
+It lets biologists use a suite of genomics and metabolomic analysis tools on an open, web-based platform for accessible, reproducible, and transparent computational biomedical research.

 Endocrine Virtual Laboratory